Toward a Scalable Upper Bound for a CVaR-LQ Problem: A CVaR-Linear-Quadratic Problem

 where $g_{\alpha,x}^{\pi,\gamma}(s,Z) := s + \textstyle\frac{1}{\alpha} E_{x,s}^{\pi,\gamma}(\max(Z-S_0,0))$. \begin{remark} It is standard to define

-where $Y$ is a random variable with finite first moment.
+where $Y$ is a random variable such that $E(|Y|) < +\infty$.
 In \eqref{cvardefpi}, we use an \emph{extended definition} for CVaR to permit a class of policies $\Pi$ that depends on the augmented state space and need not have a particular analytical form (e.g., linear). \end{remark}